|Page Type:||Trip Report|

 We started up the ridge and instantly had to change to micro spikes, once the reality of cliffs on both sides set in (shown in video).

-Then like idiots we started driving back to Ohio that morning with no sleep, pounding drive-through coffee the whole way.
+Then like idiots we started driving back to Ohio with no sleep, pounding drive-through coffee the whole way.